kedomingo/simple-docker-laravel/README.md

       image: nginx:latest

-* Build one from a default image.
+* Build a custom one from a default image.
 This is done using a Dockerfile.
-In this example `apache` is using the base PHP image `php:7.2-apache` and installs additional things to it like PDO, pdo_mysql, and the rewrite apache module.
+In this example, `apache` is using the base PHP image `php:7.2-apache` and installs additional things to it like PDO, pdo_mysql, and apache rewrite module.
 This is done in docker-compose.yaml as

         build: